 During a bed mapping survey, the lake's entire visible littoral zone is searched.
 The definition of a "bed" used by ERS, who completes many of these surveys each year, is any area where it is visually estimated that CLP makes up >50% of the area's plants, is generally continuous with clearly defined borders, and is canopied, or close enough to being canopied that it would likely interfere with boat traffic.
 After a bed is located, the surveyor motors around the perimeter of the area taking GPS coordinates at regular intervals.
-The density of the bed is estimated based on a 1-3 rakehead fullness rating.
 The maximum depth of the bed, whether it is canopied, and the impact it is likely to have on navigation (none - easily avoidable with a natural channel around or narrow enough to motor through/minor - one prop clear to get through or access open water/moderate - several prop clears needed to navigate through/severe - multiple prop clears and difficult to impossible to row through) is also estimated.
 Results from mapping will be transferred to the consultant they are working with and maps made.